nycforge/nycforge.github.io/_includes/markdown/our-services.md

 <p>We are a Minecraft repair service.
 We're here to take away much of your frustrations.
 No longer will you have to scour the internet for days on end, only coming up with a few sloppily written forum post failing to give a thorough explaination of the issue you're experiencing.</p>

 <p>This service is helps to enable parents feel more comfortable making modifications to their kids' Minecraft setup.
 Once their setup is fixed to run modifications they can sit back and relax as their kid plays.
 The experience of playing modded Minecraft greatly enhances the game.
-Minecraft modability is one of the game's biggest trademarks; it's what keeps the game alive, bringing many of the more mature players always coming back for more.</p>
+Minecraft modability is one of the game's biggest trademarks; it's what keeps the game alive, bringing many of the more mature players always coming back for more.
+Because we want to encourage this level of Minecraft gamesmanship, we do all our <a href="#contact">first appointments free!</a></p>

 <p>We'll travel throughout Brooklyn or Manhattan to setup and maintain a working Minecraft environemnt on your computer, Mac or Windows!
 Our service will install a flawless Minecraft experience, allowing kids to play the latest and greatest Minecraft mods.
 Think of us as on-call Minecraft technicians.</p>